 Lydia Nicholas, Environmental Field Technician

 Having grown up along the shores of Lake Huron, Lydia is excited to return to the area as the Environmental Field Technician.
 Lydia has had a lifelong interest in Great Lakes ecosystems and a passion for conservation and outreach, all of which they aim to share with our community.
 Lydia earned a Bachelor of Science degree in Ecology and Evolutionary Biology with a minor in fish biology from Michigan Technological University.
 There they also participated in research studying the effects of extreme climates on aquatic microbial communities both in Lake Superior and Antarctic subglacial lakes.
 Lydia hopes to further their education by pursuing certifications as a Master Naturalist and Conservation Steward.
 In their free time, you can find Lydia out mushroom hunting, gardening, or camping with their pet bunny.

-Paulette Duhaime, B.S., M.S. – St. Clair River Area of Concern Liaison
+Paulette Duhaime – St. Clair River Area of Concern Liaison

 Paulette has been a team member providing consolation for our St. Clair River Area of Concern program since 2010.
 She is responsible for the technical, educational and administrative components of our Area of Concern grant from Michigan Department of Environment, Great Lakes and Energy (EGLE).
-Paulette has been Co-Chair of the American side of the St. Clair River Binational Public Advisory Council for over 20 years.
-She serves as our Statewide Public Advisory Council representative and sits on our local Drinking Water subcommittee.
+Paulette has been a leader for the St. Clair River Binational Public Advisory Council for over 20 years.
+She serves as our Statewide Public Advisory Council representative and sits on our Drinking Water subcommittee.

 Sheri Faust, President